ShamikGray/Project_BOT/README.md

 # Project_BOT
-Project created to maek some useful bots.
+Project created to make some useful bots.